 The track heads north out of the car park and runs between the lakeshore and the mixed oak, ash and silver birch trees of Arthur Wood.
 The views across the northern reaches of Windermere are fantastic with Red Screes and Wansfell prominent.
 Look out for the white façade of Brockhole on the opposite shore.
 After 1.5 km you reach an easily opened gate which brings you out into an open grassy area and High Wray Bay.
 This is a great place for a picnic and a chance to watch the world go by.

-The improved track climbs straight on for another 0.5 km to Wray Castle entrance.
+The improved track to the left climbs straight on for another 0.5 km to Wray Castle entrance.
 There are two sections with gradients of less than 1:10 which solo wheelchair users may find difficult.
 Continue down the tarmac drive to the magnificent setting for Wray Castle and the chance for a rest and refreshment.
 An alternative route from High Wray Bay is to take the shoreline path on the right that also goes to the castle.
 This has recently been improved by widening and also putting in a contoured zigzag path (gradient approx 1:8) for the final stretch up to the castle.
 This would now fall within the criteria of “walk for some” and would be an excellent route for those capable.